tilezen/tapalcatl/README.md

 Tapalcatl
 =========

 Tapalcatl is a "metatile server", which takes requests for a specific single format and tile coordinate and makes a request upstream for a "metatile" or bundle of tiles which contains the tile originally requested.
+There is also a Python version optimized for Lambda functions in [tapalcatl-py](https://github.com/tilezen/tapalcatl-py).

 For example: